max1mde/ChatBubbles-API/README.md

 LivingEntity target = // This can be any player or living entity like a zombie!
 Above this entity the chat bubbles will be shown!

-ChatBubble chatBubble = new ChatBubble(target, ChatBubble.RenderMode.NEARBY); // RenderMode nearby means all players near the target will see the chat bubbles
+ChatBubble chatBubble = new ChatBubble(target, RenderMode.NEARBY); // RenderMode nearby means all players near the target will see the chat bubbles

 // Now you can modify the chat bubble chatBubble.setText("Test")